 Scents & Sense-abilities

 Smell and taste dysfunction have been among the most common symptoms of COVID-19.
-According to studies, 30-80% of COVID-19 patients reported a loss or distortion of taste (called ageusia), loss of sense of smells (anosmia), or parosmia (distorted perception of smell).
+According to studies, 30-80% of COVID-19 patients reported a loss or distortion of taste (called ageusia), loss of sense of smell (anosmia), or parosmia (distorted perception of smell).

 The road to recovery for many people has been a long and arduous one – for some, it took weeks, for some it was months and for others, it didn’t happen at all.
 Current global data (as of early 2021) on this loss of smell indicates that around 50% of patients fully recovered their sense of smell within 40 days of onset of COVID-19, but an estimated 10% have not yet gotten back these senses.